 Even maintenance will seem like a huge hassle due to all the extra work needed.
 It would be best to spend all that time behind your website to have a responsive website and focus on your content instead.
 As of 2021, responsive websites make up more than 50% of all the websites on the internet.

-And the best benefit of a responsive web design is facing a lot less crashing and easier management.
+And the best benefit of a responsive website design is facing a lot less crashing and easier management.
 After all, why go for multiple websites when you can have a single site with all your needs in one place.
 We hope our article has been informative and helpful.
 Have a good day!